The Little Orme audio trail

 The Limestone Grassland Restoration Project

-Join North Wales Wildlife Trust on our audio trail to discover the coastal gem of the Little Orme, a fascinating protected site that's been shaped by geology, steeped in history, and is now a haven for wildlife.
+Join North Wales Wildlife Trust on an audio trail to discover the coastal gem of the Little Orme (Creigiau Rhiwledyn), a fascinating protected site formed by geology and steeped in history.
+This headland was once a Neolithic settlement, reshaped by quarrying in the late 1800s, and was used as a coastal artillery practice camp during World War II.

-Once a Neolithic settlement and later reshaped by quarrying in the late 1800s.
-Starting at our Rhiwledyn nature reserve, in spring and summer enjoy the vibrant display of the limestone grassland, including delicate orchids and fluttering butterflies.
-Take in the breathtaking views of Llandudno, the Great Orme and out to the Irish Sea.
+It's now a haven for wonderful wildlife, as spring and summer bring the vibrant displays of limestone grasslands, including delicate orchids and fluttering butterflies.
+Take in the stunning views from the Little Orme's summit of Llandudno, the Great Orme and out to the Irish Sea.

 Know to before you go:

-Terrain and access: The route includes steep climbs and descents, uneven and slippery surfaces, take caution near unprotected cliff and quarry edges.
+Terrain and access: The route includes steep climbs and descents, uneven and slippery surfaces when wet, take caution near unprotected cliff and quarry edges.
 This trail is suitable for fit and experienced walkers.
 Sturdy walking boots are essential.
+OS Explorer Map: OL17.

 #welcome